 Positive test result

-If you get a positive result on a COVID‑19 test (for example, on PCR or rapid antigen test), you should self-isolate immediately, except to get health care.
+- If you get a positive result on a COVID‑19 test, you should self-isolate immediately, except to get health care.
 If you test positive on a rapid antigen test, you do not need a PCR or rapid molecular test to confirm your result, unless directed by a health care provider.
 To find out how long you should stay at home, follow the steps on what to do if you’ve been exposed to COVID‑19.

 Negative test result

 - If you test negative on a rapid antigen test, it is less likely that you have COVID‑19.
 However, if you have COVID‑19 symptoms and use a rapid antigen test it is possible to receive a false negative result (that is, testing negative but still being infected), particularly early in COVID‑19 infection.
 If you repeat testing 24–48 hours after your first negative test and test negative again, you can be more confident in your negative status.

 - If you are eligible for treatment and have an initial negative rapid antigen test result, it is strongly recommended that you seek molecular testing as soon as possible given the time frame for receiving therapeutics.

 - If you were exposed to a COVID‑19-positive person but test negative, find out what to do next.

 Antiviral treatments for COVID-19 can prevent serious illness if taken quickly after symptoms start (within the first few days).
 They are available in Ontario for free to anyone with a prescription.
 A physician, nurse practitioner or participating pharmacist can prescribe treatment if it is right for you and if you are at higher risk of serious illness.

 You may be at higher risk and eligible if you are any of the following:

 - 18 years of age or older and are immunocompromised